Havlong/LinkTree/README.md

 Light-Weight Link-Cut Tree implementation on Java language.

-Implementation is based on [this repository](https://github.com/udovin/AlgoBook/blob/master/source/link_cut_tree.cpp)
+Implementation was based on [this repository](https://github.com/udovin/AlgoBook/blob/master/source/link_cut_tree.cpp) but I would trust only [this implementation](https://codeforces.com/contest/117/submission/860934)

 You can find description of those functions [here](https://codeforces.com/blog/entry/69879)